The Dave Ramsey Total Money Makeover plan for cleaning up your finances is controversial, to say the least.

 It doesn't matter.

 In this world, you're responsible for you, your family, and your financial situation.
-If the advice Ramsey provides works, that's all that matters.
+If the advice Ramsey provides works for you, that's all that matters.
 There are thousands of people who are out of debt because of Dave Ramsey.
 You can't argue with those results.

-If you had to boil down the book into a single sentence, then I'd say that Dave Ramsey's Total Money Makeover is a book that gives you a good framework to get yourself out of debt and back on a solid financial footing.
+If I were to boil down the book into a single sentence, then I'd say that Dave Ramsey's Total Money Makeover is a book that gives you a good framework to get yourself out of debt and back on a solid financial footing.

 Dave Ramsey's “Baby Steps” to Financial Freedom